Robust Usage of Apache Kafka on Heroku

 Some consumers have mechanisms for automatically resetting offsets on some Kafka errors.
 These mechanisms are typically not safe in production, and it’s recommended you handle these cases manually.

-How to handle this: Don’t write application code that automatically resets which offset your consumer is tracking.
+How to handle this scenario: Don’t write application code that automatically resets which offset your consumer is tracking.
 Don’t enable any consumer configuration options that do that either - prefer paging a human being.

-Failure Scenario: When an individual broker has a failure for some reason, client applications that don’t have reuse of client objects will see issues.
+Failure scenario: When an individual broker has a failure for some reason, client applications that don’t have reuse of client objects see issues.

-Potential impact to your application: If you create a new client, e.g. per http request that comes in, your application will see increased latency and errors talking to Kafka during broker failure.
-This is because client libraries do notable work on first connecting to the cluster, and bringing up new clients on each request will cause that work to happen again, potentially against the failed broker.
+Potential impact to your application: If you create a new client, for example, per http request that comes in, your application sees increased latency and errors talking to Kafka during broker failure.
+This is because client libraries do notable work on first connecting to the cluster.
+Bringing up new clients on each request will cause that work to happen again, potentially against the failed broker.

-How to handle this: Always have long running usage of Kafka client objects in your application.
+How to handle this scenario: Always have long running usage of Kafka client objects in your application.
 Construct producer and consumer objects early on in the application lifecycle and reuse them.

-Failure Scenario: Using “low-level” Kafka APIs where you e.g. send individual requests to brokers is quite complex in the face of failure.
+Failure scenario: Using “low-level” Kafka APIs where you for example, send individual requests to brokers is complex in the face of failure.

-How to prevent this: Avoid, as much as possible, using low level Kafka client APIs.
-Anything that involves specifying individual brokers is very hard to get right in the face of failure.
-If you do use low-level APIs, make sure that you test your code in the face of Kafka level failure.
+How to prevent this scenario: Avoid, as much as possible, using low-level Kafka client APIs.
+Anything that involves specifying individual brokers is hard to get right in the face of failure.
+If you do use low-level APIs, make sure that you test your code in the face of Kafka-level failure.

 Likewise, avoid any kind of logic that requires coordinated fetches from all of the partitions in a topic.
-Consumers should be robust to any individual partition undergoing temporary failure, as the leader for any given partition may be undergoing re-election or re-balance.
+Consumers must be robust to any individual partition undergoing temporary failure, as the leader for any given partition can be undergoing re-election or rebalance.